phish108/node-jose-tools/README.md

 Please, use [github](https://github.com/phish108/node-jose-tools/issues) for reporting issues and bugs.

-If a certain part of the JOSE specifications is not supported by `node-jose`, then these parts are also unsupported by this tool.
+If a certain part of the JOSE specifications is not supported by `node-jose`, then these parts are also unsupported by this tool and **not** considered a bug.

 ### License